Jermaine Dupri

-Jermaine Dupri Mauldin (born September 23, 1972) is an American rapper, songwriter, record producer, record executive, entrepreneur, and DJ.
+Jermaine Dupri Mauldin (born September 23, 1972) is an American songwriter, record producer, rapper, and music executive.
+Raised in Atlanta, Georgia as the son of Columbia Records executive Michael Mauldin, he began his career in music at the age of nine.
+He discovered the teen hip-hop duo Kris Kross in 1991.
+Dupri wrote and produced their 1992 single "Jump," which peaked atop the Billboard Hot 100 and was named the 23rd most successful song of that decade.
+He established his own record label, So So Def Recordings, in a joint venture with Columbia the following year.

+Dupri has since signed artists including Xscape, Bow Wow, Da Brat, Jagged Edge, Dem Franchize Boyz, YoungBloodZ, and Anthony Hamilton to the label.
+Meanwhile, he worked with Mariah Carey, Usher, Monica, and Nelly to produce a total of 11 chart-topping singles on the Billboard Hot 100.
+As a recording artist himself, Dupri's debut studio album, Life in 1472 (1998), peaked at number three on the Billboard 200 and was supported by the top 40 single "The Party Continues" (featuring Usher and Da Brat) and the Grammy Award-nominated "Money Ain't a Thang" (featuring Jay-Z).
+His second album, Instructions (2001) peaked at number 15 on the Billboard 200 and spawned his second top 40 single, "Welcome to Atlanta" (featuring Ludacris).

+In 2013, Dupri replaced Randy Jackson as Mariah Carey's talent manager.
+He co-created the reality television series The Rap Game with Queen Latifah in 2015.
+He has won a Grammy Award from 12 nominations.

 Early life

-Jermaine Dupri Mauldin was born on September 23, 1972, the son of Tina (Mosley) and Michael Mauldin, a Columbia Records executive.
-Dupri's artistic career began when he was 9 years old.
+Jermaine Dupri Mauldin was born on September 23, 1972, in Asheville, North Carolina, the son of Tina (Mosley) and Michael Mauldin, a Columbia Records executive, and grew up in College Park, Georgia.
+Dupri's artistic career began when he was nine years old.
 His father, an Atlanta talent manager, had coordinated a Diana Ross show in 1982; to the delight of concert-goers, Dupri managed to get on-stage and dance along with Ross.
-Dupri got his start as a dancer for the hip hop group Whodini when he was twelve.
+Dupri got his start as a dancer for the hip-hop group Whodini when he was twelve.
 He made an appearance in their music video for the song "Freaks Come Out at Night".
 He began performing around the country, appearing with Herbie Hancock and Cameo before he opened the New York Fresh Festival, with Run-D.M.C., Whodini, and Grandmaster Flash.